Sorry, you need to enable JavaScript to visit this website.

 All assignments including the dissertation require literature reviews.

-Presentations form part of students' assessment during residential weeks.
-In the second year, this will include giving a presentation on the subject matter of the dissertation project.
+Presentations form part of students' activities during residential weeks.
+In the second year, this will include giving a presentation on the subject matter of their dissertation project.

 Feedback